eddygent/etrade-monitor/README.md

 3. E*TRADE consumer key and consumer secret.

 ## Obtain Etrade Consumer Key and Consumer Secret
-In order to obtain an Etrade Consumer Key and Consumer Secret, you have to go to to Etrade Developer and request the Consumer Secret and Consumer Key
+In order to obtain an Etrade Consumer Key and Consumer Secret, you have to go to Etrade Developer and request the Consumer Secret and Consumer Key
- * When you login, you can easily request your sandbox key here: https://us.etrade.com/etx/ris/apikey
+ * When you log in, you can easily request your sandbox key here: https://us.etrade.com/etx/ris/apikey
  * However, in order to get your Consumer Key, you have to Complete:
    * User Intent Survey
    * API Agreement